singhalsrishty/drools/README.md

 # Drools
-*This Repository contains A Demo Drool Embedded Project*
+*This Repository contains an Embedded Drool Demo Project*

 ## Usage
 Clone and Run DroolsexampleApplication.java, then render to http://localhost:9898/drools/v1/drools/offer/{card-type}